Idan-Alashvili/CS-degree-Projects/cs projects/C++/Client -Server with data/README.md

 ## Project Overview

-This project implements a multithreaded **Consumer-Producer** model where a client sends requests to a server to find the shortest path between two points in a graph.
+This project implements a multithreaded **Client-Server** model where a client sends requests to a server to find the shortest path between two points in a graph.
 The graph is built from a large dataset (`db.csv`) containing over 170,000 paths, represented as edges between two nodes.

 The server processes these requests and responds with the shortest path between the two nodes using a Breadth-First Search (BFS) algorithm.
 The system also implements a cache mechanism to store recent paths and optimize performance by avoiding redundant calculations for frequently requested paths.